b310-digital/teammapper/README.md

     docker-compose --file docker-compose-prod.yml --env-file .env.prod up -d --build --force-recreate
     ```

--   Go to `http://localhost` to open up mindmapper
+-   Go to `http://localhost` to open up teammapper
 - Optional:

     If you want to make sure, to include the most recent updates, run first: